ringfungi/chiliz-exercise/README.md

     terraform apply "tfplan"

-Before running the playbook, make sure your kubeconfig file is correctly configured with the newly created cluster executing:
+Before running the playbook, make sure your kubeconfig file is correctly configured with the newly created cluster by executing:

     aws eks update-kubeconfig --region eu-west-1 --name chiliz-cluster